richardse08/portfolio/README.md

-# portfolio
+# Portfolio of work

-Portfolio of work - June 2018 version
+// Input your guest username and hit enter to see links to my projects and social media accounts!